 This article was initially published by our sister company SHIFT Communications on SHIFT Insights.

-——— Lisa Zanchi is the Director, Digital Marketing at SHIFT Communications, sister company of NATIONAL Public Relations
+——— Lisa Zanchi is an Account Director at SHIFT Communications, sister company of NATIONAL Public Relations